kingmoc/adding-products-cart-cjs-react/README.md

 ![](src/img/variant-property.JPG)

 You can handle this data in your `<ProuductCard />` component where you are currently displaying product info.
-You can display the options how you like, but for this example, we will use a drop-down.
-Because of how drop-downs are configured with Semantic UI - we have to provide an options array of objects with a certain format.
+You can display the options how you like, but for this example, use a drop-down.
+Because of how drop-downs are configured with Semantic UI - you will have to provide an options array of objects with a certain format.

 ```javascript
 // *** ProductCard.js ***